typecasto/x86-bad-apple/README.md

 # x86-bad-apple
-Bootable tohou meme.
+Bootable touhou meme.
 Project for operating systems SP2023.

 # Setup
 You need to do a bit of one-time setup before running, to generate the video data and install